 Corner Ayala, Makati City

 I really appreciate development that takes into account open spaces and integrating the idea of preserving or re-creating nature.
-Having more trees, plants and greens in open spaces is rejuvenating!
+Having more trees, plants and greens in open spaces are rejuvenating!
 It lightens the stress and provides a wider perspective about life as if saying that life is not just a big air-conditioned box.
 There are greens outside!
-This is what I like here and UP Town Center - both are designed in such a way that there is fusion of the natural environment and man made concrete.
+This is what I like here and UP Town Center - both are designed in such a way that there is a fusion of the natural environment and man-made concrete.